James A. Knapp

 British literature of the 16th and 17th centuries; Shakespeare; the history of the book; literature and visual culture; literary and aesthetic theory

-Image Ethics in Shakespeare and Spenser (New York: Palgrave Macmillan, 2011).
+Image Ethics in Shakespeare and Spenser (Palgrave Macmillan, 2011).

-Illustrating the Past in Early Modern England: The Representation of History in Printed Books (Aldershot: Ashgate, 2003).
+Illustrating the Past in Early Modern England: The Representation of History in Printed Books (Ashgate, 2003).

 Articles and Book Chapters:

-“Richard II’s ‘Silent, Tortured Soul’,” in Shakespeare and Continental Philosophy, ed.
-Jennifer Bates and Richard Wilson (Edinburgh: Edinburg University Press, 2014), 94-118.
+“Richard II’s ‘Silent, Tortured Soul'" in Shakespeare and Continental Philosophy.
+Edited by Jennifer Bates and Richard Wilson.
+Edinburgh University Press, 2014, pp. 94-118.

-“Mental Bodies in Much Ado About Nothing” in Embodied Cognition in Shakespeare’s Theatre: The Early Modern Body-Mind ed.
-Laurie Johnson, Lyn Tribble, and John Sutton (New York: Routledge, 2014), 86-103.
+“Mental Bodies in Much Ado About Nothing” in Embodied Cognition in Shakespeare’s Theatre: The Early Modern Body-Mind.
+Edited by Laurie Johnson, Lyn Tribble, and John Sutton.
+Routledge, 2014, pp. 86-103.

-“The Illustrations to the 1577 edition,” in The Oxford Handbook to Holinshed’s Chronicles, ed.
-Paulina Kewes, Ian Archer, Felicity Heal, and Henry Summerson (Oxford University Press, 2013), 111-32.
+“The Illustrations to the 1577 edition,” in The Oxford Handbook to Holinshed’s Chronicles.
+Edited by Paulina Kewes, Ian Archer, Felicity Heal, and Henry Summerson.
+Oxford University Press, 2013, pp. 111-32.

-“Penitential Ethics in Measure for Measure,” Shakespeare and Religion, ed.
-Ken Jackson and Arthur Marotti (South Bend: University of Notre Dame Press, 2011), 256-85.
+“Penitential Ethics in Measure for Measure,” Shakespeare and Religion.
+Edited by Ken Jackson and Arthur Marotti.
+University of Notre Dame Press, 2011, pp. 256-85.

-“A Shakespearean Phenomenology of Moral Conviction,” in Shakespeare and Moral Agency, ed.
-Michael Bristol (New York & London: Continuum, 2010), 29-41.
+“A Shakespearean Phenomenology of Moral Conviction,” in Shakespeare and Moral Agency.
+Edited by Michael Bristol.
+Continuum, 2010, pp. 29-41.

 Work in Progress: